open-access-policies/streaming/_operational_policies/op_pol_003.md

 ### 1. Objective

-The objective of this policy is to establish requirements for retaining and disposing of data in a manner that meets business, legal, and regulatory requirements while minimizing storage costs and privacy risks associated with unnecessary data retention in the video streaming platform environment.
+This policy establishes comprehensive requirements for retaining and disposing of data in a manner that meets business, legal, and regulatory requirements while minimizing storage costs and privacy risks.
+The policy addresses unnecessary data retention in the video streaming platform environment while ensuring compliance with applicable regulations and maintaining operational efficiency across all data lifecycle stages.

 ### 2. Scope

-This policy applies to all data created, collected, processed, or stored by [Company Name], including user-generated content, user personal data, business records, system logs, and backup data.
-It covers all data storage systems, applications, and geographic regions where [Company Name] operates.
+This policy applies comprehensively to all data created, collected, processed, or stored by [Company Name] across all operational systems and environments.
+The scope encompasses user-generated content, user personal data, business records, system logs, and backup data across all data storage systems, applications, and geographic regions where [Company Name] operates its services.

 ### 3. Policy

 **3.1 Data Retention Framework**

-Data retention must be based on business necessity, legal requirements, and privacy principles:
+- Data retention **must** be based on business necessity, legal requirements, and privacy principles for all data types.
-- Minimum necessary retention periods based on business and legal requirements
+- Minimum necessary retention periods **must** be established based on business and legal requirements for each data category.
-- Automated retention and disposal procedures where technically feasible
+- Automated retention and disposal procedures **must** be implemented where technically feasible to ensure consistency.
-- Regular review and update of retention schedules based on changing requirements
+- Regular review and updates **must** be conducted of retention schedules based on changing requirements.
-- Documentation of retention decisions and legal basis for retention periods
+- Documentation **must** be maintained of retention decisions and legal basis for retention periods.
-- Integration with data classification and handling procedures
+- Integration **must** be ensured with data classification and handling procedures across all systems.
-- Coordination with legal holds and litigation requirements

 **3.2 User Data Retention**